Private Investigators Must Understand Computers and Technology

 Cloud computing is when a company uses a network of servers stored on the Internet to store, manage, and process data.

-CSS – Cascading Style Sheets are used to develop web pages.
+CSS (Cascading Style Sheets) is used to develop web pages.

 Data Center – In its simplest terms, a data center is a centralized location for storing data and information.
 The data and information are stored on a vast array of server computers.

-Encryption is encoding information, such as a message or file, to make it unreadable if intercepted.
+Encryption is the process of encoding information, such as a message or file, to make it unreadable if intercepted.

-Firewall – A firewall is the data that passes to the host computer to protect it from unauthorized access.
+Firewall – A firewall is a mechanism that protects a host computer from unauthorized access.

 Google Chrome OS – Google Chrome OS is based on the Linux kernel and designed by Google to work with web and installed applications.
 Chrome is quickly gaining popularity due to its speed, stability, and ease of use.
-It is also less often the target of hackers and scammers.
+It is also less often targeted by hackers and scammers.

 GUI—GUI is an acronym for Graphical User Interface.
 It refers to a computer’s visual interface, including screens, designs, layout, buttons, menus, etc.

-Hard Drive – A hard drive, also known as a hard disk, is a storage device used to store and retrieve digital information.
+Hard Drive – A hard drive, also known as a hard disk, is a storage device that stores and retrieves digital information.

 HTML – Hypertext Markup Language